Belly mapping – a term you probably haven’t heard from your OB-GYN, but I believe it can help mamas have a more optimal natural childbirth.

-Some people go all out with their belly mapping project
+My belly map was more about function than art, but some people go all out with their belly mapping project 🙂

 What if baby is in a “bad” position?

 Is your baby in a less than ideal position, do not despair.
 You still have time to reposition baby… even if it’s during labor.
-I’ll be doing a follow up post that shows some of these exercises.
+Here are 7 easy exercises to help your baby’s position.